Skip to content

 In the innovation process, the search for new ideas and products is of crucial importance.
 Companies must always keep their finger on the pulse of the market in order to be successful.
 Search fields are an indispensable tool for finding relevant results quickly and effectively.
 The use of search fields is thus an important step towards innovative solutions and successful innovations.

-A search field makes it possible to search for specific information.
+A innovation search field makes it possible to search for specific information.
 In the context of innovation management, search fields are used to find ideas for new products or innovations while ensuring that they are aligned with the needs of customers and the market.
 By using search fields, companies can quickly and easily search through existing databases and resources to find relevant results.
 This can speed up the idea generation process and help companies respond more quickly to changes in the marketplace.
-In addition, search fields help trace existing innovations and build on past successes.
+In addition, innovation search fields help trace existing innovations and build on past successes.

 No innovation without market success